 Who benefits from revenues generated at public auction?

 The primary purpose of the Land Office is to administer the school land trust funds for the production of income for the support and maintenance of the common schools and the schools of higher education.
 This responsibility resides in the five commissioners: The Honorable Governor J. Kevin Stiit; The Honorable Lieutenant Governor Matt Pinnell; The Honorable State Auditor and Inspector Cindy Byrd; The Honorable Superintendent of Public Instruction Joy Hofmeister; and Commissioner, State Board of Agriculture, Blayne Arthur.
-The chief administrative officer, A. Brandt Vawter, is the Acting Secretary to the Commissioners of the Land Office.
+The chief administrative officer is the Secretary to the Commissioners of the Land Office.